Cultural Differences in Business

 So, which countries are considered high context, and which are considered low context?
 Generally, countries with more western culture value low context communication, such as England, Switzerland, Germany, U.S.A. and Canada.
 Countries with high context communication include Japan, many Arabic Countries, China, Latin America, and France.

-Neutral countries include Japan, UK, and Indonesia, while some more affective countries are Italy, France, US, and Singapore.
+Neutral countries include Japan, UK, and Indonesia.
+More affective countries are Italy, France, US, and Singapore.
 The emotional differences between these countries has the potential to cause confusion when people are interacting with members of other cultures.
-Keeping this information in mind helps so that affective cultures are not seen as weak and neutral cultures are not viewed as unfriendly.
+Keeping this information in mind helps.
+When you know this, affective cultures are not seen as weak and neutral cultures are not viewed as unfriendly.

-In regards to time, cultures vary in practices.
+In regards to time, cultural differences vary in practices.
 Sequential and Synchronic cultures see time extremely differently.
 Sequential cultures view time as a very cut and dry concept.
 They see time as a valuable resource, and meetings are considered more of a commitment than they are to Synchronic cultures.
 Synchronic cultures view time as a changeable guideline that comes second to the tasks of the day.
-Where it may be rude to cancel a meeting last second in sequential business cultures, it is widely accepted in Synchronic cultures.
+It may be rude to cancel a meeting last second in sequential business cultures, yet it is widely accepted in Synchronic cultures.

-It is important to be flexible and keep an open mind when working with people of differing cultures, whether through email or face-to-face interactions.
-Be aware of the main differences in the way people think and act from culture to culture, and be patient as well.
-With a little awareness, communication across cultures can be easier for both parties, and businesses can truly gain an advantage from these interactions.
+Staying flexible and keeping an open mind when working with people of differing cultures, whether through email or face-to-face interactions, is important.
+Be aware of the main differences in the way people think and act from culture to culture.
+Patience is valuable as well.
+With a little awareness, communication across cultures can be easier for everyone, and businesses can truly gain an advantage from these interactions.